32 new healthcare roles added to immigration fast-track scheme

-A further 32 health care roles will join an immigration fast track to help fill acute labour shortages, the Government today announced.
+A further 32 health care roles will join an immigration fast track to help fill acute labour shortages, the Government announced today.

+The National Party supports the move but says it should have been done a long time ago.

-The move would give overseas workers a more immediate path to residency in New Zealand, in the hope of bolstering healthcare roles and plugging staff shortages - a so-called 'Green List'.
+The changes mean some overseas workers will have a more immediate path to residency in New Zealand - a so-called 'Green List'.

-The Government says it has added 32 new health sector roles to the Straight to Residence pathway of the Green List to help prepare our health system for the coming winter.

-Immigration Minister Michael Wood and Health Minister Dr Ayesha Verrall gave a joint statement.
+Immigration Minister Michael Wood and Health Minister Dr Ayesha Verrall made the announcement by joint statement.

 Wood said it was vital New Zealand’s immigration settings presented a competitive offer to attract health workers to New Zealand.

-“We need more qualified people to help us deliver on our record health investments and help improve access to good healthcare in New Zealand.

-“We’ve listened to the health sector and these changes ensure that immigration settings are as helpful and competitive as possible."
+He said the Government had listened to the health sector and the changes ensured immigration settings were "as helpful and competitive as possible."

-Verrall said workforce was one of the priorities she assessed upon becoming health minister and the announcement was a "significant step" in attracting more people to come and work in the health system.

-“The 32 health roles being added to the Green List’s Straight to Residence pathway span across the wider health sector from enrolled nurses, nurse practitioners, dentists and dental technicians, MRI scanning technologists, paramedics, optometrists and pharmacists to counselling.

 Skippers and deckhands would also be included, Wood said, to ensure ferry service operators had staff supply to improve reliability.